cl-unrc-lab/MaskD/README.md

 MaskD: A Tool for Measuring Masking Fault-Tolerance

 This is the source code and binaries distribution of the Masking Distance Tool MaskD.

-It requires ant for building.
+Apache Ant is required in order to build the tool.

 Compile: